enertech-ch/eapp-docs/src/content/project-creation/data-sources/_index.en.md

 ### Source Adapters
 Source Adapters allow to use devices, which require server side logic.
 Lexgate has this Source Adapters implemented:
 * Accumulator: sums up difference values to a counter.
+* Session Accumulator *ALPHA*: Authorization and accumulation with a simple session protocol.
 * Zaptec EV Charger: Authorization and accumulation of charging stations from [Zaptec](https://zaptec.com/en/).

 Source Adapters process incoming requests and send a reponse according to the manufacturers protocol.
 During the processing, internal states are created or updated, to simulate a meter.